 881 Seventh Avenue (57th Street & 7th Avenue)

-An expansive 843 acre haven in the midst of the world’s most vibrant city, Central Park has something to interest every visitor.
+An expansive 843 acre haven in the midst of the world’s most vibrant city, Central Park is one of New York City's top tourist attractions in Manhattan and has something to interest every visitor.
 In addition to the Great Lawn, the Sheep’s Meadow and other open green spaces, the park boasts several artificial lakes, two ice-skating rinks, miles of hiking and bike trails, a zoo, a reservoir, and several children's playgrounds.

 Lincoln Center for the Performing Arts is the nation's premier cultural arts complex.
 It is home to The Metropolitan Opera Company, The New York City Ballet, The New York Philharmonic, and several other well-known performance companies.